actix/actix-web/guide/src/qs_5.md

 }
 ```

-*Configuraiton function* has following type:
+*Configuration function* has following type:

 ```rust,ignore
    FnOnce(&mut Resource<_>) -> ()
 ```

-*Configration function* can set name and register specific routes.
+*Configuration function* can set name and register specific routes.
 If resource does not contain any route or does not have any matching routes it
 returns *NOT FOUND* http resources.

 ## Configuring a Route

 Resource contains set of routes.
 Each route in turn has set of predicates and handler.
-New route could be crearted with `Resource::route()` method which returns reference
+New route could be created with `Resource::route()` method which returns reference
 to new *Route* instance.
 By default *route* does not contain any predicates, so matches
 all requests and default handler is `HTTPNotFound`.